Christian de Boisredon

-Founder of Sparknews (including Impact Journalism Day and Solutions&Co).
-Also named Ashoka Fellow in 2014 for Sparknews.

-Summary

-After his studies in agronomy, he embarked on a "world tour of hope", in order to encounter those who are truly changing the world.
-The book published from this experience became a best-seller, convincing him that positive information deserves to be shared.
-After several years of strategic consulting and change management for Arthur-Andersen (now Bearingpoint), he started his social enterprise (Sparknews) to source innovative solutions, showcase them in the media and connect them with the corporate world.
-Impact Journalism Day is one of Sparknews' project, which federates 50 leading international newsrooms and reaches 120 million readers.
+Christian de Boisredon (born 2 February 1974) is a French writer and social entrepreneur known for his contributions to the media field.
+He is the founder of Sparknews, a global network promoting positive journalism and impactful initiatives such as Impact Journalism Day and Solutions&Co.
+They were recognized as an Ashoka Fellow in 2014 for their work with Sparknews.

 The World Hope Tour

 Christian de Boisredon was born in 1974.
 When he was 24, he travelled around the world, looking for men and women who were moving the world forward.

 After this “World Hope Tour”, the book written by Christian and his two travel companions (L’Espérance Autour du Monde, ed Pocket at Vivendi Universal Publisher) became a bestseller and was translated into several languages.

-The preface was signed by Dominique Lapierre (City of Joy, O Jerusalem!, Freedom at Midnight...) and Céline Dion.

-This project was the first socially responsible world tour and was the catalyst for a wave of socially engaged travel.

-The launch of the book organized by Christian brought together 3500 people who each paid 10 euros to be at the launch conference: a first in the world of publishing in France.
-This confirmed the public's deep interest in the subject.
-The book quickly became the third biggest seller on Amazon and appeared on several bestseller lists.

-The book initiated an important wave of engagement: a lot of readers who were touched by the story left to work on the projects described in the book, especially for microcredit banks.

 Reporters d'Espoirs

-While a consultant in strategy and change management in the consulting firm BearingPoint (ex Arthur Andersen), he co-founded in 2003 a social business, Reporters of Hope (Reporters d’Espoirs), and encouraged a large group of media CEOs (TV, Radio, Press and Internet...) to focus on solution-based information.
+While working as a consultant in strategy and change management in the consulting firm BearingPoint (ex Arthur Andersen), he co-founded in 2003 a social business, Reporters of Hope (Reporters d’Espoirs), and encouraged a large group of media CEOs (TV, Radio, Press and Internet...) to focus on solution-based information.

 The first event united important figures of the press at the headquarters of UNESCO with more than 1200 opinion leaders and more than 350 journalists and editors.

-Christian de Boisredon, passed on the presidency to Pierre Nougué and the managing role to a CEO in 2007 in order to focus on his other projects.
+Christian de Boisredon passed on the presidency to Pierre Nougué and the managing role to a CEO in 2007 in order to focus on his other projects.
 Christian quit the board of the organization he created for strategy divergences.